Info Agency Main Banner Content

 The Division of Hearings is the only division established within the Indiana Natural Resources Commission.
 The Division of Hearings assists with the conduct of appeals, the preparation of permanent rules, nonrule policy documents, and other initiatives by the Commission.

-Dawn Wilson earned her J.D. from the IU School of Law-Indianapolis, and has been a licensed attorney in good standing since 1986.
-Judge Wilson served as a Specialist/Attorney Advisor with the U.S. Department of Agriculture (USDA) from 1987-1996, working closely with the U.S. Attorney’s Offices in Indiana on a myriad of creditor rights issues and advising USDA staff on the appropriate interpretation of applicable law, rule and federal directives.
-After leaving the USDA, Judge Wilson worked in contract and subcontract development for Indiana University’s Research and Sponsored Programs division, working closely with the IU School of Medicine and volunteered as a Court Appointed Special Advocate (CASA)/Guardian ad Litem (GAL) for children.
-She joined the Indiana Department of Child Services (DCS) in 2006, litigated and then an Administrative Law Judge (ALJ) and the Chief ALJ for DCS.
-She developed standardized procedures for administrative appeals conducted by DCS and managed a caseload involving child welfare matters.
+Dawn A. Wilson earned her J.D. from the IU School of Law-Indianapolis in 1986 and has continued as a licensed attorney in good standing since that time.
+Wilson served as a Specialist/Attorney Advisor with the U.S. Department of Agriculture (USDA) from 1987 to1996, working closely with the U.S. Attorney’s Offices in Indiana on creditor rights issues and advising USDA staff on the appropriate interpretation of laws, regulations and federal directives.
+After leaving employment with the USDA, Wilson developed contract and subcontracts as a part of Indiana University’s Research and Sponsored Programs office, working closely with the IU School of Medicine.
+During that time, she also volunteered as a Court Appointed Special Advocate/Guardian ad Litem for children.
+Wilson joined the Indiana Department of Child Services (DCS) in 2006, litigated and was promoted to serve as an Administrative Law Judge and again promoted to serve as the Chief Administrative Law Judge for DCS.
+In her roles with DCS, she developed standardized practices, processes and procedures for administrative review hearing requests heard under the authority of DCS and conducted administrative review hearings for child welfare matters.